SalmandaAK/fcc-javascript-calculator/README.md

 ## Description

-This Javascript Calculator is created for freeCodeCamp front end development librarues certification project, so there is a freeCodeCamp suite-test box in the app.
+This Javascript Calculator is created for freeCodeCamp front end development libraries certification project, so there is a freeCodeCamp suite-test box in the app.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).